kubernetes/website/_includes/task-tutorial-prereqs.md

 You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.

+Your Kubernetes server must be {{page.min-kubernetes-server-version}} or later.

-If you do not already have a cluster, you can create one by using [Minikube](/docs/getting-started-guides/minikube), or you can use one of these Kubernetes playgrounds:
+If you do not already have a
+cluster, you can create one by using [Minikube](/docs/getting-started-guides/minikube), or you can use one of these Kubernetes playgrounds: